 See a Specialist

-See a fertility specialist if you have been trying to get pregnant for a year, or 6 months if you are a woman over the age of 35.
+See a fertility specialist if you have been trying to get pregnant for a year or 6 months if you are a woman over the age of 35.
 The team at NCCRM specializes in fertility testing, diagnosis, and treatment of infertility conditions.
-Your specialist will help decide what is best for you.
+Your specialist will help you decide what is best for you.

 Surgery